Geonkick-Synthesizer/geonkick/README.md

 Please, use only release versions for packaging, and build against only release version of Redkite.
-If Redkite GUI toolkit is installed in a different location than the defaults ones there is a need to set GKICK_REDKITE_SDK_PATH to point to the needed location.
+If Redkite GUI toolkit is installed in a different location than the standard ones there is a need to set GKICK_REDKITE_SDK_PATH to point to the needed location.

 #### Documentation